syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

-> Note: Styles for each PdfGridRow in Header can be individually applied using PdfGridRowStyle class
+N> Styles for each PdfGridRow in Header can be individually applied using PdfGridRowStyle class

 Refer to the following topics for more details: